dilab-masters/ETRI2/README.md

 ### 2. Resources
 #### For HOMER, the bias files for calibrating Llama-2 models can be found here.
-Download KBVQA_data from [here][(https://huggingface.co/datasets/BByrneLab/RAVQAV2Data)] and unzip the image folders.
+Download KBVQA_data from [here](https://huggingface.co/datasets/BByrneLab/RAVQAV2Data)and unzip the image folders.

 ### 3. Usage
 #### 3.1.
 Baseline.py